cedric-famibelle-pronzola/social-media-card/README.md

 **You can replace theses files by yours**

+**⚠️ If you use different files, remember to change the names in the Background and Avatar components**

 By default, all links redirect to the framalibre site.
 You have to edit the json file with your profile url.
 Just change `profileUrl`.

 The icons come from Fork Awesome.
 If an icon is missing in this library, the value of `customIcon` changes to `no-icon.png`.
 You must replace it with your icon.
 In this case, the file must be placed in the `public/images/icons` directory.